Miyamoto Musashi: Later life

 In 1643, he retired to a cave, Reigandō, living as a hermit to write The Book of Five Rings.
 He finished it in the second month of 1645.
 On the twelfth of the fifth month, sensing his impending death, he bequeathed his worldly possessions, after giving his manuscript to the younger brother of Terao Magonojo, his closest disciple.
-Musashi died in Reigandō cave around 13 June 1645 ("Shōhō 2, 19th day of the 5th month").
+Musashi died around 13 June 1645 ("Shōhō 2, 19th day of the 5th month").
+Sources disagree on the location of his death.
+The Nitenki records that he died in Reigandō cave, while the earlier Bukōden states that Lord Nagaoka Yoriyuki prevailed upon Musashi to return to his yashiki at the former grounds of Chiba Castle in Kumamoto, where he subsequently died..
 Allegedly, his death resulted from lung cancer.
 According to Hyoho senshi denki (Anecdotes About the Deceased Master):

 At the moment of his death, he had himself raised up.
 He had his belt tightened and his wakizashi put in it.
 He seated himself with one knee vertically raised, holding the sword with his left hand and a cane in his right hand.
 He died in this posture, at the age of sixty-two.
 The principal vassals of Lord Hosokawa and the other officers gathered, and they painstakingly carried out the ceremony.
 Then they set up a tomb on Mount Iwato on the order of the lord.